khucnam/ETCPred/Dataset/Dataset/Readme.txt

 Thanks for your interest in our research!

-We provides the data used in this paper in two format: fasta format and PSSM format.
+We provides the data used in this paper in fasta format.
 In both Train and Test parts, there are 5 folders corresponding to 5 electron complexes.
 All these proteins were from Le et al.'s [1] dataset after being check for similarity with threshold of 30%.